-In 2021, tuition for full-time students at University of North Florida was $4,281 a year for in-state students and $17,999 a year for out-of-state students.
-On average, college tuition rises about 3 percent a year.
+In 2022, tuition for full-time UNF students was $4,290 a year for in-state students and $17,999 a year for out-of-state students.

-If these numbers seem daunting, remember, the total cost of tuition isn't necessarily what you will have to pay to attend a school.
-Many students pay far less than the total tuition after grants, scholarships, and tuition discounts kick in.
-Plus, student loans can make the amount you do have to pay for college more manageable.
+Remember, the total cost of tuition isn't necessarily what you will have to pay to attend a school.
+Many students pay far less than the total tuition after grants, scholarships, and tuition discounts are applied.
+Plus, student loans can make theprice of collegefeel more doable until after graduation.

 Tuition for international students at University of North Florida is $17,999 per year.

 University of North Florida meets 89% of the demonstrated financial need for undergraduates.
 First-year students that attend University of North Florida full-time are awarded $10,914 a year in financial aid, on average.

 In 2020, students graduated with an average of $17,406 in student loans for each student with debt.